 Students (with advisor/instructor assistance) will produce the yearbook.
 These classes may be taken two times each for a total of six semester hours credit.
 Fall, Spring.
+Prerequisite: Consent of instructor.
+One semester hour

-JOURNALISM 2312, FUNDAMENTALS OF JOURNALISM.
+JOURNALISM 2312.
+FUNDAMENTALS OF JOURNALISM.
 (COMM 2311)

 A study of the journalist's sources, news values, news writing and style.
 Fall, Spring.
 Prerequisite: Keyboarding.
-Three semester hours